pulumi/pulumi-hugo/themes/default/content/docs/guides/oidc/aws.md

 * You must be an admin of your Pulumi organization.

-## Adding the Identity Provider to AWS
+## Adding the identity provider to AWS

 To add the Pulumi Service as an OIDC provider for IAM, see the [relevant AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).